Help Getting You Home Safely

 Studies have shown that many preventable adverse medical episodes occur when a patient is discharged from one setting to another, such as transitioning from hospital or nursing home to home.
 Medicare spends approximately $26 Billion per year on hospitalizations for patients who were readmitted within 30 days of a hospital discharge, and conservative estimates show that half of these readmissions are avoidable.

 We know that after you and your family have been through the stress of a hospital or rehabilitation stay, home is the long-awaited goal.
-CaraVita can help you bridge this gap with just the right amount of professional support that has proven to decrease hospital readmissions and improve your loved one’s recovery time while providing provide peace of mind and the space to heal.
+CaraVita can help you bridge this gap with just the right amount of professional support that has proven to decrease hospital readmissions and improve your loved one’s recovery time while providing peace of mind and the space to heal.
 Typically, it is a simple review of medications, proper use of equipment or transfers that makes a difference.
-Our program outlined below helps address the coordination and trained support that will make the journey easier.
+Our Transitional Care, previously called Hospital-to-Home program, outlined below helps address the coordination and trained support that will make the journey easier.

 One of our specialized Transitional Coordinators with over 150 years of health care experience will meet on your behalf with the hospital’s Discharge Planner prior to your release.
 They understand the health care continuum and are able to work collaboratively with the discharge planner to establish a plan of care that address your key recovery needs as well as coordinate additional services, medication regimes, equipment or even do a home safety check of the environment.

 CaraVita’s care is directed to begin on your discharge.
 Our team will support you every step of the way with the in-home care services that address areas that improve your daily functioning such as therapeutic exercises, good nutrition and hydration, proper skin care, mobility techniques to make moving again easier, medication management and more.
 Visit our In-Home Care Services page for more information about what is covered in our programs.